 That’s why we made Receive Folders – You can set up a place where people can upload files into your account, with all the permissions and enterprise grade security you’ve come to expect from ExaVault.
 Require a password?
 Sure.
-Embed the uploader onto your site?
+Embed the form onto your site?
 Absolutely.
 You’re always in control with receive folders and beyond.

 Sort It Out

 Are you running low on space and need to find the large files that you no longer need to free up those precious meggle-bytes?
 In our web interface, you can easily sort files — by name, when it was uploaded, and even by size.

 This even works after you’ve done a search, by the way, which can lead you to the file you’re looking for even faster.

 That’s all we have for this month’s ExaVault Editorial Express.
 This edition was brought to you by “You.”
 You: Keeping us going since the second you signed up.
 Until next time!